 There’s the National Merit Scholarships where “At Auburn University hundreds of students apply for 6 elite scholarships which range from $2,500 – $7,500 per year over four years.”
 Room and board almost covered!

-National finalists in The Siemens Math, Science and Technology Award Scholarships receive awards that range “from a low of $10,000 to a high of $100,000 for the first place winner.”
+National finalists in The Siemens Math, Science and Technology (now Regeneron STS) Award Scholarships receive awards that range “from a low of $10,000 to a high of $100,000 for the first place winner.”
 Again, what are the odds?

 I could go on through all 10 programs but the conclusion would still be the same, there is probably more competition for any medium to high value scholarship award than there is to get into Harvard.
 You can take a look at ThoughtCo’s 54 College Scholarships Worth $10,000 or More for a larger listing.
 Just remember, even with the more limiting requirements of some of the scholarships on this list, any scholarship that a lot of people know about will have a lot of people applying.

-Your best shot at a private scholarship is to go for the local ones that come through your high school guidance counselors’ office.
+Your best shot for private scholarships is to go for the local ones that come through your high school guidance counselors’ office.
 Not as much competition but also not as much money.
 It’s going to take a lot of $500 scholarships to start making a dent in just your state tuition.

-Of course, there are people who do collect enough scholarships to make it the equivalent of a full-time job.
+Of course, there are people who do collect enough private scholarships to make it the equivalent of a full-time job.
 If you think about it, it makes sense.
 Calculate what your hourly wage would be if you spent it applying to scholarships and winning a certain percentage.
 But people who take this approach are definitely the exception rather than the rule.

 And just in case you’re wondering, students must report outside scholarships to the financial aid office.
 So yes, in a worst case scenario, students can work hard for outside scholarships only to find that none of it can be used to reduced their EFC.
-If you want to see how mess-up the system can get, read about how students can’t use scholarships to fund mandatory student contributions.
+If you want to see how messed-up the system can get, read about how students can’t use scholarships to fund mandatory student contributions.
 At some schools such as Columbia, students are expected to contribute based on summer and term earnings.